Million Dollar Extreme Presents: World Peace: Controversy

 During the show's initial run, BuzzFeed News writer Joseph Bernstein reported on creator Sam Hyde's alt-right social media activity.
-Bernstein also reported that a source told him the network's standards departments repeatedly discovered and removed "coded racist messages, including hidden swastikas".
+Bernstein also reported that a source told him the network's standards departments repeatedly discovered and censored "coded racial messages, including swastikas" being found in the original cut of the show.
 In the same article, fellow Adult Swim series creator Brett Gelman condemned the show as "an instrument of hate".
 Gelman would later cut ties with the network over Mike Lazzo's dismissal of criticism about the lack of female Adult Swim show creators, while also citing the network's greenlighting of World Peace as playing a significant part in the decision.
 Gelman's business collaborator, Tim Heidecker, also voiced his support for Gelman's decision to leave the network on Facebook.
 Writing for The Atlantic, David Sims also decried the content of the show, assessing that "plenty of sketches in Million Dollar Extreme seem to exist only to shock and offend", such as the sketch in which "Hyde appears in blackface, screaming at a woman in exaggerated vernacular."